 - Attendance, either in person or by video, at Cooperation Canada’s International Development Week event

 - Serve on The Karen Takacs Award committee for 1 year, following the receipt of the award

-- Two central nomination letters that provide an accounting of the nominee’s advocacy for women’s equality and collaborative leadership contributions.
-In each nomination letter, the nominator is asked to demonstrate the following:
+- At least two nomination letters (max 1000 words) that provide detailed examples and quotes demonstrating the nominee’s advocacy for women’s equality and collaborative leadership contributions.
+In each nomination letter, the nominator is asked to give examples of the following:

 - Evidence of the nominee’s contributions to feminist advocacy for women and girls